 - Some scientists say that we should be investigating the effects of sunscreen nanoparticles that enter the lungs or digestive tract.

 The American Cancer Society says that it's important that we choose a sunscreen that we are reasonably comfortable with and use it regularly.
-The society says that skin cancer is a more serious concern than the possible danger of sunscreens.
+The society says that the potential development of skin cancer due to sunlight exposure is a far more serious concern than the possible danger of sunscreens.

 English ivy is an attractive garden plant and wall covering or a noxious weed, depending on where it's located and one's point of view.
 The plant grows aggressively and can be invasive in some habitats.
 Its vertical stems form adventitious roots that enable the plant to attach to surfaces.

-English ivy (scientific name Hedera helix) is a popular evergreen plant in gardens.
-It grows fast and is a great climber.
+English ivy (scientific name Hedera helix) is a sometimes popular and sometimes hated evergreen plant that might provide a solution for sunscreen safety concerns.
+The plant grows fast and is a great climber.
+These abilities can make it a nuisance.
 Rootlets extend from ivy stems to attach them to tree trunks and walls.
-These rootlets produce a yellow, adhesive liquid that not only enables ivy to cling to vertical objects but also contains nanoparticles which can block ultraviolet light.
+The rootlets produce a yellow, adhesive liquid that not only enables ivy to cling to vertical objects but also contains nanoparticles that can block ultraviolet light.

-The English ivy plant is native to Europe and Asia but has been introduced to other parts of the world.
-It can grow in the shade created by trees and is therefore a popular ground cover in dark areas.
+Hedera helix is native to Europe and Asia but has been introduced to other parts of the world.
+It can grow in the shade created by trees and is sometimes a popular ground cover in dark areas.
 It also grows well when exposed to full sunlight.
-English ivy can form an attractive coat on the walls of houses and is able to climb as high as 50 meters (164 feet) in a favourable habitat.
-However, ivy needs to be trimmed frequently since its growth can quickly get out of control.
-When it escapes from gardens it’s often regarded as a weed and an invasive species.
+Ivy can form an attractive coat on the walls of houses and is able to climb as high as 50 meters (164 feet) in a favourable habitat.
+The plant needs to be trimmed frequently since its growth can quickly get out of control.
+When it escapes from gardens, it’s often regarded as a weed and an invasive species.

 Juvenile ivy leaves have three to five lobes, but adult leaves are not lobed.
-Instead, they are oval and have a pointed tip.
+Instead, they are oval and have a pointed tip, as shown in the photo below.
 The small flowers occur in clusters and have a green-white color.
 The fruit is a black, berry-like structure.

 English Ivy Nanoparticles

-The yellow exudate containing ivy's nanoparticles is produced by its adventitious roots.
+The yellow secretion containing ivy's nanoparticles is produced by its adventitious roots.
 Adventitious roots are those that are produced in an unusual location, such as from an above-ground stem.
 The ones produced by ivy are short and are known as rootlets.
-The exudate is released by the fine hairs covering the rootlets.
+The secretion is released by the fine hairs covering the rootlets.